aveek343/ColoradoRiverFutures/Powell10year/README.md

 # Lake Powell 10-Year Releases

-This short R script aggregates monthly Lake Powell release data reported by the Bureau of Reclamation (https://www.usbr.gov/rsvrWater/HistoricalApp.html)
+This R script aggregates monthly Lake Powell release data reported by the Bureau of Reclamation (https://www.usbr.gov/rsvrWater/HistoricalApp.html)
 And reports 10-year running sums of releases in acre-feet.
 These volumes are compared to the 75 MAF (to Lower Basin) and 82.5 MAF
 (to Lower Basin and Mexcico) delivery requirements specified in the 1922 Colorado River Compact.
 Summamtion is by water year.
 A difference between the
 10-year release and 10-year 82.5 MAF requirement is calculated.
 This difference is potentially bankable in Lake Powell in future years